grzegorz914/homebridge-xbox-tv/README.md

 </p>

 ### Authorization Manual
-* After enable `xboxWebApiEnabled` option, restart the plugin and go to Homebridge console log.
+* After enable `webApiControl` option, restart the plugin and go to Homebridge console log.
 * Open the authorization URI and login to Your Xbox Live account, next accept permission for this app.
 * After accept permission copy the part after `?code=` from the response URI and paste it in to the `xboxWebApiToken`.
 * Next save and restart the plugin again, done.